 Interactive 3D is a great way to see a product from every angle.
 But if your product has internal features that set it apart in terms of quality or safety, a 3D image of the completed product may not be sufficient to illustrate its value.

 This is where the “explosion” view, used by helmet maker Xenith, can be useful.
-By offering a 360-degree view of the helmets’ components pulled apart, Xenith clearly illustrates the details that go into its helmets.
+Through their Shopify custom product builder, they offer a 360-degree view of the helmets’ components pulled apart.
+Xenith clearly illustrates the details that go into its helmets.
 Note that this explosion can also be rotated 360 degrees.

 11: Show Reviews